fivdi/bme280/README.md

 - [open([options])](#openoptions)

 #### open([options])
 Returns a Promise that will be resolved with a Bme280 object on success, or will be rejected if an error occurs.

+The BME280 will be configured to run in 'normal' mode using the specified options or defaults for options that are not specified.
+The defaults for oversampling and filtering are those recommended by the BME280 datasheet for indoor navigation.

-open waits until the first measurement has completed before resolving.
+open waits until the BME280 has completed its first measurement before resolving.

 The following options are supported:
 - i2cBusNumber - integer, I2C bus number, optional, default 1
 - i2cAddress - integer, BME280 I2C address, optional, default 0x77
-- humidityOversampling - One of the [OVERSAMPLE](#enum-oversample) enum values, controls oversampling of humidity data, optional, default OVERSAMPLE.X1
+- humidityOversampling - One of the [OVERSAMPLE](#enum-oversample) enum
+values, controls oversampling of humidity data, optional, default OVERSAMPLE.X1
-- pressureOversampling - One of the [OVERSAMPLE](#enum-oversample) enum values, controls oversampling of pressure data, optional, default OVERSAMPLE.X16
+- pressureOversampling - One of the [OVERSAMPLE](#enum-oversample) enum
+values, controls oversampling of pressure data, optional, default OVERSAMPLE.X16
-- temperatureOversampling - One of the [OVERSAMPLE](#enum-oversample) enum values, optional, controls oversampling of temperature data, default OVERSAMPLE.X2
+- temperatureOversampling - One of the [OVERSAMPLE](#enum-oversample) enum
+values, optional, controls oversampling of temperature data, default OVERSAMPLE.X2
 - filterCoefficient - One of the [FILTER](#enum-filter) enum values, optional, slows down the response to the sensor inputs, default FILTER.F16

 ### Class Bme280